Jobseeker's Benefit

 Jobseeker's Benefit and work

-To get Jobseeker's Benefit you must be unemployed, or have lost at least one day's employment and as a result be unemployed for at least 4 days out of 7 days.
+To get Jobseeker's Benefit, you must be unemployed, or have lost at least one day's employment and as a result be unemployed for at least 4 days out of 7 days.
 You may continue to get Jobseeker's Benefit if you can only find part-time or casual work.

 There is an exemption from some of the rules for retained firefighters.
-More information is available about work and Jobseeker’s Benefit.

 Loss of employment